Chameleon Medical: Parasites

 Some parasitic worms can be seen with the naked eye.
 These worms can migrate from the digestive tract and be found within the body cavity or even under the skin.
 In this image, the worm is the thin yellow object.
 This one was found during a necropsy of a panther chameleon.

-Internal parasites can be found in the gut and in the blood.
-They range from worms to fluke to protozoa.
+Internal parasites can be found in the gut, lungs, liver, in the blood, under the skin, and in the body cavity.
+Depending on the species, they may make a home in any place in the chameleon’s body.
+Endoparasites (internal parasites) range from worms to flukes to protozoa.
 The study of parasites is an amazing journey into a completely different world that is right under our noses.

 strongylide_egg